hughesbenm/hughesbenm.github.io/index.md

 Before actually starting it again, edit your Arch VM settings and chang the 'CD/DVD (IDE)' from 'Use iso image file' to 'Use physical drive' and choose 'Auto detect'.
 Then go ahead and run the VM again.

 It should pull up Grub first, asking what you would like to do, defaulting to booting into Arch if you hit enter or let it sit for 5 seconds.
 Then it should boot in Arch with GNOME as the desktop environment.
-Since there are no suer accounts yet, it will ask you for the root password to get in.
+Since there are no user accounts yet, enter 'root' as the username and then enter the root password you set earlier to get in.

 ## Customizing Arch
 ### Configuring sudo